Is Mandatory Voting Better than Voluntary Voting?

 University of Illinois at Urbana-Champaign - Department of Economics

-University of Illinois at Urbana-Champaign - Department of Economics; CESifo (Center for Economic Studies and Ifo Institute for Economic Research)
+University of Illinois at Urbana-Champaign - Department of Economics; CESifo (Center for Economic Studies and Ifo Institute)

 October 5, 2007